SynBioDex/SBOL-visual/Glyphs/cleavage-site/README.md

 RNAse E site, BamHI

 ## Notes
-SO:0000061 (which was previously associated with Restriction Enzyme Recognition Site in SBOL Visual 1.0) is no longer associated with the DNA Cleavage glyph in SBOL Visual 2, as SO:0000061 refers to the binding site and not the location of cleavage.
+SO:0000061 (which was previously associated with Restriction Enzyme Recognition Site in SBOL Visual 1) is no longer associated with the DNA Cleavage glyph in SBOL Visual 2 or 3, as SO:0000061 refers to the binding site and not the location of cleavage.

 The Ribonuclease Site, Protease Site, and Restriction Enzyme Recognition Site glyphs from SBOL Visual 1.0 are now replaced by the Cleavage Site glyph with the appropriate stem.

-Describing a Restriction Enzyme Cleavage Site with a vertical line glyph on a DNA backbone (as done previously in SBOL Visual 1.0 via the Restriction Enzyme Recognition Site glyph) can persist in a SBOL Visual 2 diagram and still be considered compliant with SBOL Visual 2, where it is now classified as a Biopolymer Location (which is a superclass of cleavage sites).
-Thus, the Biopolymer Location glyph from SBOL Visual 2.0 is backwards compatible with the Restriction Enzyme Recognition Site glyph from SBOL Visual 1.0.
+Describing a Restriction Enzyme Cleavage Site with a vertical line glyph on a DNA backbone (as done previously in SBOL Visual 1.0 via the Restriction Enzyme Recognition Site glyph) can persist in a SBOL Visual 2 or 3 diagram and still be considered compliant with SBOL Visual 2 or 3, where it is now classified as a Biopolymer Location (which is a superclass of cleavage sites).
+Thus, the Biopolymer Location glyph from SBOL Visual 2 or 3 is backwards compatible with the Restriction Enzyme Recognition Site glyph from SBOL Visual 1.

 The 5' Sticky Restriction Site, 3' Sticky Restriction Site, and Blunt Restriction Site glyphs remain unchanged, and are more specific children/derivatives of the DNA-Stem Cleavage-Top glyph.